Four Ways the Cloud is Changing how Credit Unions do Business

 Traditional legacy systems journey to the cloud will take a little more time.
 Rest assured, service providers in this space are investing heavily to shift critical systems to a cloud environment.

 Nearly every vendor and partner in this space is exploring how legacy applications can be segmented into microservices and moved to the cloud.
 This evolution will need to occur without compromising robust account processing capabilities of core solutions.
 The transition to the cloud by these providers is inevitable and is needed to accommodate open banking opportunities.

-The data security and resiliency will be an immense upgrade from on-prem server environments.
-Cloud providers deliver world class security and .9999 uptime that can’t often be matched with on-prem server environments.
+The data security and resiliency of the cloud will be an immense upgrade from on-prem server environments.
+Cloud providers deliver world-class security and .9999 uptime that can’t often be matched with on-prem server environments.
 Credit unions need to consider which applications need to move to the cloud and their ability to accommodate this transition within scope of their budget.

-As organizations transition to cloud-based processing and evaluating their legacy applications they need to consider updating process to better reflect and leverage the capabilities of a cloud environment.
+As organizations transition to cloud-based processing and evaluate their legacy applications, they need to consider updating processes to better reflect and leverage the capabilities of a cloud environment.
 If the expertise does not reside within your team, executives should seek external consultation to develop a roadmap for movement to the cloud.